tardate/LittleArduinoProjects/Kraft/HurstPointLighthouse/README.md

 Some circuit notes:

 * diode D2 is not required (I had it in circuit as originally I was using a smoothing RC circuit on the LEDs, but removed this in the final build as it wasnt adding much to the effect)
 * timing is not 100% accurate, as it is at the whim of component values and tolerances.
 But I have it close enough for my liking.
+* the first flash is a little longer than the following ones, as C5 must charge from fully discharged to 2/3 VCC and then oscillating between 1/3 and 2/3 VCC.
+There is probably a way to avoid this but I haven't solved that problem yet.

-Here's a scope trace:
+Here's a scope trace of the flashing sequence:

 ![timing](./assets/timing.gif?raw=true)